Amuriana/Rocket_Elevators_Foundation/README.md

 # TDD
-The main feature can be located in lib>ElevatorMedia>ElevatorMedia.rb tests are located in the spec folder: spec>TestMedia.rb to test the main feature run: rspec ./spec/TestMedia.rb spec>BonusTest.rb to run bonus tests run: rspec ./spec/BonusTest.rb
+The main feature can be located in: lib>ElevatorMedia>ElevatorMedia.rb

+tests are located in the spec folder:

+spec>TestMedia.rb to test the main feature run:rspec ./spec/TestMedia.rb

+spec>BonusTest.rb to test run:rspec ./spec/BonusTest.rb